-Section 332.
-Removal of Executive Director
+Section 319 Removal of Commissioner

-The Commissioners shall have the authority to remove the Executive Director at their discretion upon a majority vote of the Commissioners at a meeting duly convened for such purpose; a decision to remove the Executive Director shall be final and not subject to further appeal.
+The CBC shall have the authority to remove the Commissioner at their discretion upon a majority vote of the CBC at a regular monthly meeting or a special meeting duly convened for such purpose; a decision to remove the Commissioner shall be final and not subject to further appeal.
+The unexpired term of a Commissioner removed under this Section shall be filled in accordance with this Ordinance.